ZarubinArtem/CoddingExperiments/README.md

 # CoddingExperiments

-The place for some coding experiments
+The place for some coding experiments from the head or codewars.com, etc.